microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 1. Authorize SonarCloud to use the identity provider

    > The first time you access SonarCloud, you will be asked to grant SonarCloud.io access to your account.
-The only permission that SonarCloud requires is to read your email address
+The only permission that SonarCloud requires is to read your email address.

     ![sc_authorize](images/ex1/sc_authorize.png)

-    After authorizing and logging in, we will be redirected to the **Generate token** page
+    After authorizing and logging in, we will be redirected to the **Generate token** page.

 1. Generate a token to allow VSTS to access your account on SonarCloud: